amagdenko/oiosaml.java/poc/provider/README.txt

 ------------------------------------------------------------------------------

 This package requires GlassFish 2ur2 to run.
 Furthermore, a couple of libraries must be upgraded.
-Do this by copying the contents of the glassfish/lib folder to your local GlassFish installation.
+Do this by downloading the latest nightly of Metro 2.0 and by copying the contents of the glassfish/lib folder to your local GlassFish installation.

 If R2I is to be used, OIOSAML.java must be configured.
 If this application is run on the same machine as the poc-provider application, configure the home